On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Relative mmp

 Thus, we are left to show the claim.
-To this end, we can replace $C$ by $C \,\backslash\, \{s\}$, and so we can assume that $S=0$ and $L_i$ are very ample.
+In the mixed characteristic case it follows automatically from the standard Bertini results in characteristic zero.
+Hence we can assume that we are in the purely positive characteristic case.
+First, we replace $C$ by $C \,\backslash\, \{s\}$, and so we can assume that $S=0$ and $L_i$ are very ample.
 Let $V \subseteq X$ be the subset of points on which $(X,B)$ is strongly F-regular.
 By standard argument, $V$ is open.
 Now, by localising at codimension two points and applying \cite[Theorem 5.7]{satotakagi}, we get that $Z := X \, \backslash\, V$ is at most one dimensional.

 Let $H_{1}$ be a general member of $|L_1|$.
 By \cite[Corollary 6.10]{SZ13}, $(V,B|_V+H_1|_V)$ is purely F-regular (note that \cite{SZ13} uses a different name: divisorially F-regular), and hence plt with $H_1|_V$ normal.
 Since $H_1 \cap Z$ is zero-dimensional, we can replace $C$ by an open subset, so that $(X,B+H_1)$ is plt and $H_1$ is normal.